 The Plan's investment policy states that federal and provincial government bonds and debentures must meet a minimum quality standard of "BBB" as rated by a recognized credit rating service.
 "BBB" government bonds may not be purchased if the purchase would raise the "BBB" government holdings to more than 15 per cent of the market value of the bond portfolio.
-No more than 10 per cent of the market value of the bond portfolio may be invested in corporate bonds.
+No more than 10 per cent of the market value of the bonds.